 inform reporting to the government and the public on the state of public sector information and records management

-Most regulated organisations, including local authorities, will receive the survey.
-Although we’ll send the survey directly to Executive Sponsors, it is our expectation that information and records management staff will contribute to the response.
+Most regulated organisations, including local authorities, received the 2019 survey.
+Although we sent the survey directly to Executive Sponsors, it is our expectation that information and records management staff will contribute to the response.

-The results of the annual survey will benefit organisations by:
+The results of the annual survey benefits organisations by:

 providing the opportunity for benchmarking of your organisation’s information management performance